Youth Outreach: History

 In 1991, the minute center of Youth Outreach situated in the quarters of Mong Kok was intended to become a one-stop crisis prevention service center under the initiative by Professor Peter Newbery.

 In 1992, services were expanded to include a Women's Center in Wan Chai, and a Men's Center in the neighboring district.

 In 1993, after the establishment of the "Outreaching Team (Program)”, Youth Outreach was able to extend its service scope to directly find and provide assistance to needy adolescents.

 In 1997, the "Men’s Center" was expanded to include independent living dorms in order to accommodate and help find work opportunities to the growing number of older adolescent members in the organization.

 In 2002, a new service of Youth Outreach, the "Hang Out" was opened.

 In 2004, a new complex building was built in Sai Wan Ho.
 The complex now serves as the headquarters of Youth Outreach.

 Organization structure (2009)

-The organization consists of Assistant Teams responsible for Administration, Outreaching, Crisis Prevention and Adolescent Development.
-Under the administration umbrella are Public Relations, I.T Services and Headquarter departments.
-Hangout bar, Outreaching teams and Customer Service fall under the branch of Outreaching.
-Crisis Prevention consists of Male & Female Centers, Male Transitional Housing, and Psychological Counseling.
-City Challenge and School of Hiphop go under the branch of Adolescent Development.
+The organization consists of assistant teams responsible for administration, outreaching, crisis prevention and adolescent development.
+Under the administration umbrella are public relations, I.T services and headquarter departments.
+Hangout bar, outreaching teams and customer service fall under the branch of Outreaching.
+Crisis prevention consists of male & female centers, male transitional housing, and psychological counseling.
+City Challenge and School of Hip-hop go under the branch of adolescent development.